ycs77/inertia-laravel-ssr-head/README.md

 - 🕶️ Solves the Open Graph Meta crawling in small Inertia.js x Laravel app
 - ❌ No Headless Chrome, Node.js or PHP V8 Extension

-**NOT a full SSR solution!!** Because the purpose of this package is to provide a solution when you don't have to install (or can't install) Headless Chrome, Node.js or PHP V8 Extension, for example, you may not install it (e.g. programming rookie), or the server may not support it (e.g. shared hosting), in order to make the Inertia.js app easier for bot to crawl Open Graph Meta, so there is this package.
+**NOT a full SSR solution!!
+It doesn't solve the SEO problem!**

+Because I made this package to make it easier for bot to crawl Open Graph Meta on Inertia.js App **without installing** (or can't installing) Headless Chrome, Node.js or PHP V8 Extension.

+Situations: For example, may not know how to install the above package on the server, or the server may not support them (e.g. shared hosting).

 Inspired by [Root template data of Inertia.js docs](https://inertiajs.com/responses#root-template-data).